 - reducing the gap between the advancement of knowledge and technological advancements and their implementation within the processes of diagnosis and treatment,

 - the resilience of the health systems in emergency health situations, such as the Covid-19 pandemic,

 - the defense of the most fragile categories among the population by age, sex, comorbid condition, wealth, fragility, health coverage,

-- the analysis of the values of family, work, social, intergenerational relationships in the evolution of the categories of pathology,
+- the analysis of the values of family, work, social, and intergenerational relationships in the evolution of the categories of pathology,

-The main objective of the Doctoral Course is to provide a high-level training course through the adoption of a multi- and interdisciplinary approach, coordinating and integrating among them the skills and excellence of the different disciplinary areas that the School owns and using disciplinary instruments relating to the medical, bioengineering, computer science, economics and management, philosophical, social, legal and legal sciences.
+The main objective of the Doctoral Course is to provide a high-level training course through the adoption of a multi- and interdisciplinary approach, coordinating and integrating among them the skills and excellence of the different disciplinary areas that the School owns and using disciplinary instruments relating to the medical, bioengineering, computer science, economics, and management, philosophical, social, legal and legal sciences.